savarin/deep-matrix-java/README.md

 # Predictive modeling with neural networks

+*This project was completed as a part of Berkeley's Java: Discovering Its Power course.
+For the version in Clojure, please visit [Deep Matrix - Clojure](https://github.com/savarin/deep-matrix-clojure).*

 ## Introduction

 The goal of this project is to develop a neural network-based predictive model from scratch.